downson-lang/downson/SPECIFICATION.md

 Objects can be placed into lists created with the GFM Ordered List syntax using either of the following methods:

-  * Placing aan empty object literal into the GFM Ordered List element,
+  * Placing an empty object literal into the GFM Ordered List element,
-  * Creating a new nested object inside the GFM Ordered List element using the `object` key metadata.
+  * Creating a new nested object inside the GFM Ordered List element using the `object` key metadata field.
 The actual key is going to be **ignored** and the created nested object is going to be inserted into the list.
 Example:

       ~~~~
       A list of **.dogs** [](right) in the doggy daycare: